sqle157/mern-note-app/README.md

 ![Preview for the Note Web App](./preview.png)

-A simple note web app where user can signup account and login and can also perform CRUD operation.
+A friendly note web app where you can sign up, log in, and easily manage your notes.

+Create, view, update, and delete your notes hassle-free.
+Stay organized and never lose your ideas again!

 ## Features